 A guide for dealing with requests for documents in Braille.

 Over the years the number of users of Braille has decreased as technology has developed, resulting in the creation of screen readers which will read any text on a computer screen and identify the nature of the page components.
 However, there are still a number of visually impaired users who only use or prefer to use Braille.

 As the process for converting a document into Braille is fairly complex, the University no longer offers this in-house, but outsources all requests for Braille documents.
-If you receive a request for a Braille document contact the Information Services Disability Information Officer who will be able to assist you (contact details are given below).
+If you receive a request for a Braille document contact the Viki Galt, Head of Disability Information who will be able to assist you (contact details are given below).

 BSL users can contact me via Contact Scotland BSL, the on-line British Sign Language interpreting service.
 Find out more on the Contact Scotland BSL website.